The best TV shows to watch on Netflix

 Black Mirror

-It started as a Channel four shot in the dead of night, however Charlie Brooker‘s drama shortly grew to become one of the vital bleakly gripping collection on TV.
-Then Netflix jumped in – as a result of clearly a dystopian imaginative and prescient of the longer term the place know-how has taken over our lives is simply the factor to indicate on a service particularly designed to maintain you watching your display screen for hours on finish…
+It started as a Channel four shot at nighttime, however Charlie Brooker‘s drama shortly turned one of the bleakly gripping sequence on TV.
+Then Netflix jumped in – as a result of clearly a dystopian imaginative and prescient of the longer term the place expertise has taken over our lives is simply the factor to point out on a service particularly designed to maintain you watching your display for hours on finish…

 The fifth season options a few of its most bold and gripping tales up to now.
 Three new tales dropped in June 2019, with sensible performances from Andrew Scott, Miley Cyrus and Anthony Mackie.
 Watch on Netflix